Samsung Electronics logo

 Threats

-• GEOPOLITICS: US-China trade tensions impact supply chains
+• GEOPOLITICS: US-China tech tensions impacting supply chains and markets

 Key Priorities